Thursday, June 18, 2009

 208 to 1: World Cup 2010 Eliminations Timeline

-Yes, we'll all know pretty soon who ends up qualifying for the 2010 FIFA World Cup in South Africa.
-At that time and many years into the future, it will be easy to look at the qualifying standings to see how things turned out.
+Yes, we know now who qualified for the 2010 FIFA World Cup in South Africa.
+In the future, it will be easy to look at the qualifying standings to see how things turned out.
 However, one thing that can't easily be determined from a simple glance at the standings is exactly when each team fell out of contention.
 It's fairly obvious if you look at the schedule for a minute or two, but that takes some effort.
 So what I set out to do is to make a list of exactly when each team was officially eliminated, and here it is.

 You'll see the overall order of each team to the left of their name, counting down from 208 (the number of FIFA members, hence this post's title).
 The number to the right of the team is their order of elimination within their region.